Accumulators may also be known as a pressure storage reservoir or energy storage device.

 For dynamic response, accumulators are used when the system needs or receives very large, instantaneous peaks of flow over very short time periods.
-This may be to supply the flow to a fast responding valve or damp out pressure peaks in the tank return line from a mechanical shock onto the system, for example.
+This may be to supply the flow to a fast responding servo valve or damp out the pressure peaks in long tank return lines from the fast cylinder acceleration, for example.

 As an emergency power source, accumulators can supply pressure to a brake system, for example, if the power source fails or to avoid issues as the pump is shut down.

 As a standby flow, accumulators are used to compensate for small leakages and maintain pressure on a system for long periods, while the power unit is turned off.

 As a noise and vibration attenuator, accumulators are used to damp out pressure ripples or peak amplitudes and allow systems to run more smoothly or quietly.

 As a closed system compensator, accumulators are used to balance out volume changes caused by a change in temperature etc.

 For general purposes, hydraulic fluid is considered incompressible.
 This makes it excellent for transmitting power efficiently and driving cylinders and motors wherever they might be located.
 It also means that the hydraulic fluid cannot be used to store energy.